loebi-ch/jquery-clock-timepicker/README.md

 Changelog
 ---------

+**Version 2.3.3**
+- Issue #14 fixed by inserting code Yauheni-Butski proposed.
+- Issue #28 fixed by changing code as proposed by Yauheni-Butski.

 **Version 2.3.2**
 - Issue #22 fixed.
 Using div and spans instead of input element on mobile phones to prevent context menu and cursors to show up.